Procurement and Fair Jobs Code - what is required by agencies

 • avoid life-threatening situations.

-The procuring Agency needs to determine if the procurement is an emergency before accepting offers from suppliers.
+The procuring agency needs to determine if the procurement is an emergency before accepting offers from suppliers.

 Agencies must report emergency procurements within 20 business days of entering a contract.